 We promote content, including advertisers', at the social media post level,

-you know, just like an LGBT influencer would ;-)
+you know, just like an LGBTQ influencer would ;-)

 More About Our Reach